 MATH 336-3 Intermediate Differential Equations This course is a continuation of MATH 230-3 and is designed to increase the depth and breadth of students' knowledge pertaining to differential equations.
-Topics include existence and uniqueness theory for ordinary differential equations, series solutions of differential equations, linear system theory, phase plane analysis and stability, boundary value problems and Green's Functions.
+Topics include existence and uniqueness theory for ordinary differential equations, series solutions of differential equations, linear system theory, phase plane analysis and stability, boundary value problems review of Fourier Series, with additional applications to boundary value problems for the Heat Equation, Wave Equation and Laplace's Equation.

-Prerequisites: MATH 220-3 and MATH 230-3 Precluded: MATH 334-3
+Prerequisites: MATH 220-3 and MATH 230-3

+Precluded: MATH 334-3